jlapolla/nutshells/puppet/README.md

 configure it to listen on port `0.0.0.0:80` for the HTTP protocol, and listen on `0.0.0.0:443` for the HTTPS protocol.

-Since you're thinking ahead about future changes you may need to make on the server, you create a new `admin` user with password `abc123`, so you can log in as `admin` and manage the server.
+Since you're thinking ahead about future changes you will need to make on the server, you create a new `admin` user with password `abc123` so you can log in as `admin` and manage the server.

 ### Expressing a configuration